On Time And The Past: My Pilgrimage To The Birthplace Of KFC

 Please don’t ask me why that guy’s shorts are wet in the butt.
 To the right of the counter was a mini museum with memorabilia from the Colonel’s story.
 Old pictures, signs, menus, pictures, newspaper clippings, buttons.
 It was interesting to see some of their old marketing materials.
 And look at the prices. $4.95 for 21 pieces of chicken?
 Yes, please!

 The other half of the rebuilt restaurant showed the restaurant the way it used to be with a replica of this office, kitchen and model motel room.
+Oh, to be able to travel back in time and be just another guest at this small unassuming road side motel.
+To follow the waft of chicken and those herbs and spices, and walk up to Mr. Sanders, asking, “whatcha got cookin’?”

 According to the sign, the Colonel was pretty creative with his marketing.
 Since he had an adjoining motel next to the Cafe, he promoted it by including an entire model room in the cafe so that his customers could check it out while they were dining.
 Clever one.

-And with that I checked another item off my life list.
+And with that I checked another item off my bucket list.
 I’ll always look back on this day with fond memories and perhaps I’ll return one day and share this with my own kids.
 Until then, goodbye Corbin, Kentucky.